top of page

-(As reprinted from the International Labradoodle Association, Inc.)
+(As stated from the International Labradoodle Association, Inc.)

 In the development of the Australian Labradoodle, it should be the goal of every serious breeder to do their best to safeguard the health status and integrity of the Australian Labradoodle for future generations.
 Testing for hereditary unsoundness in breeding stock will go a long way toward this goal and although it is no guarantee of the health in their progeny, it should be accepted practice by every breeder to health test their dogs.